Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 50 Popular Poodle Mixes & Doodle Cross Breeds (with Pictures)

 Poodles are a very popular parent dog for breeders looking to reproduce some of the breed’s best qualities when creating a new dog breed.
-In this article, we will discuss some of the most popular Poodle mixes and why you should consider adopting one.
+In this article, we’ll discuss some of the most popular Poodle mixes and why you should consider adopting one.

 Poodle Sizing

-Unlike most dog breeds that grow to be one standard size, Poodles actually come in three different sizes: Standard, Miniature, and Toy.
-Some people refer to a fourth size, medium, but medium-sized Poodles are not widely recognized and are often considered standard size instead.
+Unlike most breeds that grow to be one standard size, Poodles come in three sizes: Standard, Miniature, and Toy.
+Some people refer to a fourth size as medium, but medium-sized Poodles are not widely recognized and are often considered standard size instead.

-Mixed breed dogs do not tend to have a uniform size because offspring will favor one parent or the other.
-Because Poodles come in different sizes, you will notice that the size of Poodle mixed breeds will tend to vary widely.
-If you are interested in purchasing a Poodle mixed breed puppy, make sure to ask your breeder what size the Poodle parent is so that you know how big you can expect your dog to get.
+Mixed breed dogs do not have a uniform size because the offspring will favor one parent or the other.
+Because Poodles come in different sizes, you will notice that the size of mixed breeds will vary widely.
+If you are interested in purchasing a mixed-breed Poodle puppy, ask your breeder what size the Poodle parent is so that you know how big you can expect your dog to get.

 PK paw divider